jonathan-laurent/KaTie/tests/large/wnt-causal-fork/ReadMe.md

     }
 ```

 The query produces data that can be processed to identify the frequency of thre three types of stories.
-Because of the nature of the Gillespie algorithm used by KaSim, where a global state is modified by only one rule application at a time, the time of each event[^1] is sufficient for identification of events.
+Because of the nature of the Gillespie algorithm used by KaSim, where a global state is modified by only one rule application at a time, the time of each event[^1] is currently sufficient for identification of events, but using `event_id{e}` would be more appropriate.

 [^1]: Although time is represented as a floating point value within KaSim, the serialization done for snapshots and the trace render it a string.